Q STATION NAMED FINALIST'S IN 2018 NSW TOURISM AWARDS

 10:00am Take the Eco Hopper to Taronga Zoo!

 Time to spend some time quality family time exploring the famous Taronga Zoo.
-The Sydney Harbour Eco Hopper leaves at 10:20am however we suggest you arrive early and enjoy a coffee or hot chocolate at the Visitor Centre Café before you head out on your 30-minute ride out over the water to the Zoo.
+The My Fast Ferry Hop On, Hop Off will transport you to and from Q Station throughout the day - check their timetable here.
+However we suggest you arrive early and enjoy a coffee or hot chocolate at the Visitor Centre Café before you head out on your 30-minute ride out over the water to the Zoo.
 HINT: Purchase the Taronga Zoo Combo Pass which offers 24 hour access to the Eco hopper which will come in handy tonight!

 11:00am Explore Taronga Zoo